Road Safety Weather Alert – Orange and Yellow Weather WarningsSevere weather 24.09.2023

-The Road Safety Authority (RSA), is asking road users to exercise caution while using the roads Tuesday evening and all day tomorrow as Met Eireann has issued Orange and Yellow weather warnings for heavy rain.
+The Road Safety Authority (RSA) is asking road users to exercise caution while using the roads today as Met Eireann has issued Orange and Yellow Weather Warnings for persistent and heavy rain.

-Road users in areas affected by the Orange Warnings for heavy rain are advised to check local traffic and weather conditions before setting out on a journey.
+Road users in areas affected by the Orange Warning for heavy rain are advised to check local traffic and weather conditions before setting out on a journey.

 - Take special care when driving behind goods vehicles as they generate a considerable amount of spray which reduces your visibility, hold back to where you can see their mirrors.

 - If the road ahead is flooded choose another route, do not attempt to drive through it.
 Flooded roads that appear shallow could be deeper than you think.
 The verge may have subsided and there may also be trees or branches that have fallen that may not be visible.

 - Road users should always follow recommended routes and obey signs closing roads to traffic that have been put there by the local council or An Garda Síochána.

 - After going through water, drive slowly with your foot on the brake pedal for a short distance - this helps to dry the brakes.

 - Be Safe.
 Be Seen.
 Drive with dipped headlights at all times to ensure that you are visible and that you can see other road users.

 - Walk on the right-hand side of the road, facing traffic if there are no footpaths.